 Weekly meetings with the PTs are held to expedite the report writing process.
 Evaluation proformas circulated, filled and submitted.

 Nomination of Assessment Teams done.
 Assessment Team’s visit at Ziauddin Faculty of Nursing and Midwifery completed.
 Following were the external assessors:

 - Mr. Hakima Shah, Director, Institute of Nursing, Dow University of Health Sciences, Karachi.

 - Ms. Almas Chapsi, Principal, Institute of Nursing, National Medical Centre, Karachi.

-On 13th Aug.2014 notification for initiating Self Assessment in the following Programmes was issued after approval of the VC:
+A new phase of self-assessment of academic programmes started in August 2014.
+On 13th August 2014 notification for initiating self-assessment in the following programmes was issued after approval of the VC: